EladDafna/CI-CD/README.md

    - Automatically updates the Kubernetes cluster with the latest changes by applying the Helm chart configurations.

 This setup ensures a seamless and automated process from code commit to production deployment.

----

-You can replace your existing `README.md` content with this updated version to include detailed setup instructions.

-4. **ArgoCD Integration:**
-   - ArgoCD continuously monitors the GitHub repository.
-   - Automatically updates the Kubernetes cluster with the latest changes by applying the Helm chart configurations.

-This setup ensures a seamless and automated process from code commit to production deployment.